7th international EFJCA Conference

 Information Sharing in Family Justice Centers and Multidisciplinary Models

 Effective information sharing is a cornerstone of successful multidisciplinary collaboration in the response to gender-based and domestic violence.
-Berte Van Heemst (to be confirmed), Prosecutor in Rotterdam, and Davy Simons, strategic coordinator of the City of Antwerp at the FJC Veilig Huis in Antwerp, share their experiences and insights from the Netherlands and Belgium.
+Berte Van Heemst, Prosecutor at the Public Prosecutor's Office in Rotterdam, and Davy Simons, strategic coordinator of the City of Antwerp at the FJC Veilig Huis in Antwerp, share their experiences and insights from the Netherlands and Belgium.
 The speakers will explore how information sharing is organized within their respective systems, including legal frameworks, protocols, and trust-building between partners.

 12.30